-The ASDS process was closely coordinated among the various key Government

-Ministries, including Ministry of Agriculture and Food Security, Ministry of

-Cooperatives and Marketing, Ministry of Water and Livestock Development, of Finance and the Development partners.
-The coordination was carried out through a joint Food and Agriculture Sector Working Group (FASWOG) Task
+The ASDS process was closely coordinated among the various key Government Ministries, including Ministry of Agriculture and Food Security, Ministry of Cooperatives and Marketing, Ministry of Water and Livestock Development, President's Office Regional Administration and Local Governments, the Prime Minister's Office, the President's Office - Planning and Privatization, Ministry of Finance and the Development partners.
+The coordination was carried out through a joint Food and Agriculture Sector Working Group (FASWOG) Task Force.